acil-bwh/slowdown-covid19/index.md

 * Alejandro Diaz

 ### Acknoweldgements
-Thank you to NIH and funding awards:xxxxx
+This work has been performed in kind under NIH funding.

+* Project Development and modeling was supported by NHLBI Awards: R01HL149877, R01HL116473, R21HL14042, K25HL143278, K25HL130637.

-Development of the covictory app was supported in part by [Isomics, Inc.](https://isomics.com) and the [Neuroimage Analysis Center](https://nac.spl.harvard.edu), a Biomedical Technology Resource Center supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) (P41 EB015902).
+* Development of the covictory app was supported in part by [Isomics, Inc.](https://isomics.com) and the [Neuroimage Analysis Center](https://nac.spl.harvard.edu), a Biomedical Technology Resource Center supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) (P41 EB015902).

 ### Data sharing resources
 - https://www.eurorad.org/submit